 Experience with drones or GIS is not required.
 You do not need to bring a drone.
 See also the DroneCamp FAQs.

-We are pleased to maintain the same registrations fees as last year:
+We are pleased to maintain the same registrations fees for DroneCamp as last year:

-- $500.
-All University of California employees and students
+- $500 - University of California students and employees

 Registration covers all instruction, materials, flight practice, and lunches.
-It does not cover transportation to UCSD or accommodation.
+It does not cover accommodation or transportation to Monterey.

-To attend DroneCamp, please complete the registration form.
-Payment of registration fees is due in full by June 1st.
+To register for DroneCamp, please complete the registration form.
+Payment of registration fees is due in full by June 1st, 2019.

 See also the DroneCamp FAQs.
 If you have other questions, please contact us at email@example.com.